Haryana Day – 1st November

 As a result of the strong tradition of ancient Haryana, the people here have always remained democratic and in the course of time they took on every imperialist power which also invaded their democratic system.
 The revolt of 1857 was also a symbol of that faith.

-On the basis of ancient coins, stamps, stamps, postures, inscriptions, and other historical evidence, it is found that the power of the descent emerged in the fourth century BCE and he retained his dominion over the land for a thousand years.
+On the basis of ancient coins, stamps, stamps, postures, inscriptions, and other historical evidence, it is found that the power of the descent emerged in the fourth century BCE.
+He retained his dominion over the land for a thousand years.

 The coins of Yudhyayas have been obtained from many places in the entire landmass of Sutlej and Yamuna.
 Acharya Bhagwan Dev has collected valuable material from the Yodhaya period from the hollow coat of Rohtak and many other places.